sidprasad/RewriteVerificationSystem/README.txt

 This directory contains:

-1. A term equality checker
+1. A certifiable term equality checker
-2. A system that verifies equalities
+2. A certified equality verifier

 Requirements
 -------------